servexyz/protato-cli/readme.md

 ### Minor Features

-* Currently doesn't handle builds.
+* Currently doesn't update child module builds before re-linking
 > TODO: Create CLI flag and library logic to parse "build" in package.json before updating dependency

-* Each module assumes the same CWD.
+* Each child module relies on the same root directory.
+This is prohibitive.
 > TODO: Enable per-child-module cwd.
-Add object to config and handle parsing
+Add object to config and handle parsing.

+* Currently, child modules cannot exist outside of the current "monolith".
+They assume they same CWD
+> TODO:This is fine if repo-genesis is being used.
+But it could be annoying for others.
+Fix to this is allow absolute pathing.
+Add a "cwd" object to the config to specify root directory.
+Override the cwd default (be that process.cwd() or process.env.configRootDir)

+* It'd be great to have a demo project.
+> TODO: Have to make some changes to repo-genesis (to allow auto-install modules)

+* `process.env.configRootDir` was added but never tested or discussed in readme
+> TODO: Write unit test and update readme accordingly

+* Especially in the case of newly cloned projects, it's annoying that protato will throw IF node_modules are missing.
+> CONTEXT: While npm install is an easy fix, it's obnoxious if there are multiple subdirectories being cloned via repo-genesis
+> TODO: Add auto-install node_modules feature to protato-lib